WIFM-FM: History

 In the mid-70s, Leon Reece's "Good Morning Show" and "Open Mike" aired on both stations.
-These became perhaps the best known shows ever on WIFM, and continued until 1995, when Tri County Broadcasting sold the station to FSA Broadcasting.
+These became perhaps the best-known shows ever on WIFM, and continued until 1995, when Tri-County Broadcasting sold the station to FSA Broadcasting.
 In the 1970s the FM played pre-recorded country music on reel-to-reel tape during the morning and late afternoon, and gospel music in the early afternoon.
 Pop/rock music aired in the evening.

 During the 1970s WIFM would do remote broadcasts, where a DJ actually brought 45s and played them from the location.

-In the early '90s, Mike Walker was named Program Director.
-In 1994 Alan Combs, WIFM's Station Manager, John Wishon, WJOS's Station Manager, and Ken Byrd, an announcer on WJOS left WIFM, taking over the reins at WWWC in Wilkesboro, which they purchased jointly.
+In the early '90s, Mike Walker was named program director.
+In 1994 Alan Combs, WIFM's station manager, John Wishon, WJOS's station manager, and Ken Byrd, an announcer on WJOS left WIFM, taking over the reins at WWWC in Wilkesboro, which they purchased jointly.

 In 1995, Tri-County Broadcasting sold WIFM to F.S.A.
 Broadcasting, and the offices moved to a new location on North Bridge Street, though the studios remained on Elk Spur Street for a while.
-Chris Newman was named General Manager.
+Chris Newman was named general manager.
 Mike Walker was promoted to Operations Manager, and transitioned the format from oldies to adult contemporary.
-Mike assumed the morning show "officially" after the departure of Leon Reece, although he had actually hosted it for several months previous.
+Mike assumed the morning show "officially" after the departure of Leon Reece, although he had actually hosted it for several months previously.
 Cathy Smith returned to the station as Sales Manager.
 Ray McCrary was named News Director.